 Linking to full text articles in library databases

-Always check The Library's Complete List of Journals to see if the article you want to assign to your students is included in one of the library's full-text databases of approximately 20,000 journals.
-If it is, rather than download the article, the best system is to put only the link to the article on your Blackboard course pages.
-Almost all of the library's databases include these durable links as part of each citation, or you may email the link to yourself to paste into your Blackboard pages.
+Always check The Library's Journals List to see if the article you want to assign to your students is included in one of the library's full-text databases.
+If it is, rather than download the article, the best system is to put only the link to the article on your Canvas course pages.
+Almost all of the library's databases include these durable links as part of each citation, or you may email the link to yourself to paste into your Canvas pages.
 As the library has already purchased the content for our students and faculty, no copyright issues exist if you give students just the link.

 Database Licenses and Copyright